DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Other proposals

 \subsection{New proposed codebook replacement}

-According to \citet{huh2023straightening}, codebook replacement is a suitable solution to avoid \textit{codebook collapse} \citep{mentzer2023finite} for different VQ optimization techniques.
-In NSVQ \citep{vali2022nsvq}, a codebook replacement approach is proposed such that after a period of training iterations, unused codewords are replaced with a permutation of some used codewords.
+According to \citet{huh2023straightening}, codebook replacement is a suitable solution to avoid \textit{codebook collapse} \citep{vali2025vector, mentzer2023finite} for different VQ optimization techniques.
+In NSVQ \citep{vali2022nsvq}, a codebook replacement method is proposed such that after a period of training iterations, unused codewords are replaced with a permutation of some used codewords.
 Selection from the used codewords is completely random, regardless of the importance of the used codewords.
 However, in this paper, we propose a new codebook replacement technique that replaces unused codewords with the used ones based on the importance of the used codewords.
-In other words, we use an \textit{importance sampling} strategy that computes the probability of codewords occurrences (during a period of training iterations), and replaces the unused codewords by selecting from the used codewords according to these probabilities.
+In other words, we use an \textit{importance sampling} strategy that computes the probability of codeword occurrences (during a period of training iterations), and replaces the unused codewords by selecting from the used codewords according to these probabilities.
 Therefore, a codeword with a higher occurrence probability is more likely to be selected for the replacement.
 This is a logical approach for replacement, as in quantization applications, the main goal is to reduce the average quantization error, and when the number of assigned inputs to a codeword is high, it is better to define a new codeword in that region to reduce the average quantization error.

-\cref{fig:perplxity_proposed_cbr} compares the perplexity (or average codebook usage) of our proposed codebook replacement and NSVQ's replacement technique \citep{vali2022nsvq} in the VQ-VAE compression of the {\sc CelebA-HQ} data set using the DiVeQ approach when the VQ bitrate is $11$ (with $K=2^{11}=2048$ codewords).
+\cref{fig:perplxity_proposed_cbr} compares the perplexity (or average codebook usage) of our proposed codebook replacement and NSVQ's replacement technique \citep{vali2022nsvq} in the VQ-VAE compression of the {\sc CelebA-HQ} data set using the DiVeQ approach with an 11-bit codebook (with $K=2^{11}=2048$ codewords).
 For each training iteration, perplexity shows the number of selected codewords involved in quantizing that batch of data, and it is computed as